Bachelor of Music (Performance/ Composition/ Musicology/ Ethnomusicology Specialisation)

 - International VTAC Code: 3800638233

-There are three components to each application.
-Applicants must submit components 1-2 before the application closing date:
+There are three components to the application process:

 All domestic students apply for this course through the Victorian Tertiary Admissions Centre (VTAC).